guillaumejchauveau/Front_Boilerplate/README.md

 ## Configuration
 If not using tests:
-  - remove 'test' script in 'package.json'
+  - remove testing related uses in CI files
   - remove following dependencies:
     - istanbul-instrumenter-loader
     - karma